oxalica/orb/README.md

 It is recommended to format BTRFS with `block-group-tree` feature enabled, to dramastically reduce mounting time (~50s to ~2s).
 You need btrfs-progs >= 6.8.1 with [a relevant bug](https://github.com/kdave/btrfs-progs/issues/765) getting fixed.
-Since the btrfs-progs in nixpkgs is not updated to that yet, for convenience, we provide package btrfs-progs 6.8.1 in flake output `btrfs-progs` (used as `nix shell github:oxalica/orb#btrfs-progs`), then you can format using it with:

 ```console
 # mkfs.btrfs /dev/ublkb<ID> -O block-group-tree